What Is a RAID Log and Why Should I Use One?

 The RAID log is a template to capture those plans and, better still, a ruler to measure how effectively they’re being carried out.
 With every risk having a project member responsible for identifying and resolving it, you’re going to, again, have more control over the project and the process of risk management.

 With a RAID log, your decision-making is more consistent.
-A project is made up of a swarm of decisions, and that’s just in one day, so while there are minutes in meetings, the RAID log captures those decisions that are taking place in a more informal setting.
+A project is made up of a swarm of planning decisions, and that’s just in one day, so while there are minutes in meetings, the RAID log captures those decisions that are taking place in a more informal setting.
 Now you and your stakeholders have a detailed record of all the decisions that occur over the life cycle of the project, with reasoning as to why they were made, when and because of what.

 What assumptions were made during the project?
 There are plenty, but now you don’t have to rely on someone’s memory to retrieve them.
 While some might be unimportant, others are not, and it is not always clear at the time which is which.